jrfaudree/HOM/rq.md

   - Describe at least two of the four problems mentioned in this section.
   - This section ends with a subsection called "Egyptian Mathematics as Applied Arithmetic."
 Summarize Burton's justification for this heading.

+- Section 2.4
+  - This section covers the geometry of ancient Egyptian during what period?
+(See the last paragraph.)
+  - What may be the origins of geometry?
+  - On page 54 is a modern formulation of the Egyptian formula for the area of a circle.
+Use the Egyptian formula and our modern formula to calculate the area of a circle with radius 5 feet.
+What is the difference in calculated area?
+  - Tell us about the Moscow papyrus.
+Age?
+Size?
+Approximate location?
+  - Go to the Mathematical Association of America [webpage]{https://www.maa.org/press/periodicals/convergence/mathematical-treasure-the-rhind-and-moscow-mathematical-papyri} and view pictures of the Moscow papyrus.
+Thoughts?
+  - List the geometric formulas mentioned in this section. (eg the area of a circle)
+  - Given the list above, what other formulas must Egyptian have known.
+  - Tell us some *facts* about the Great Pyramid of Giza (Gizeh).
+  - Summarize Burton's conclusions about Egyptian geometry during this period.
+Do you agree?

 <div style="padding-bottom: 40px"></div>